xlsynth/dslx-llm/README.md

 Some arguments in favor of LLMs targeting DSLX over the underlying Verilog:

+* **XLS as platform:** The DSL (DSLX) is a fairly lightweight layer on top of XLS IR.
+XLS IR provides a **platform** for analysis and transformation that is fully open source with fully defined semantics and equal representative capabilities.
+XLS lives "underneath" and completely understand the hardware computation descriptions, and is capable of **simulating them at naive speed**.
+  We can write and slot-in new analysis tools easily, and our understanding of the platform is complete -- this is a major challenge for all RTL toolchains and Verilog/SystemVerilog semantics in general, often the ones used in practice are proprietary and the SystemVerilog support for fully open toolchains is partial at best.
-* DSLX mimics Rust and so presumably gets a good amount of transferred understanding from LLM knowledge of function/program construction in the software domain.
+* **Transfer learning from Rust and software:** DSLX mimics Rust and so presumably gets a good amount of transferred understanding from LLM knowledge of function/program construction in the software domain.
-* DSLX functions are written as:
+* **Function-oriented for easy retargeting/composition:** DSLX functions are written as:
   * largely pure functions, with limited side effects and immutable values
   * with transparent dataflow semantics
   * and no undefined behavior,

-  and so can be verified easily and then can be retmined as pipelines (via XLS' scheduler) or lifted into a recurrence in time (via `proc`s, for stateful evolution, similar to reasoning about loops in turing complete languages).
+  and so can be **verified easily** and then can be **retmined as pipelines** (via XLS' scheduler) or lifted into a recurrence in time (via `proc`s, for stateful evolution (i.e. **generate a state machine**), similar to how we reason about loops in turing complete languages).
-* Knowledge of how to write functions as effective building blocks from software programming languages and associated program synthesis presumably side-steps some of the difficulty in learning Verilog semantics and challenges of structural and temporal composition.
+* **Not deep-inductive, tricky-state-space oriented:** Knowledge of how to write functions as effective building blocks from software programming languages and associated program synthesis presumably side-steps some of the difficulty in learning Verilog semantics and challenges of structural and temporal composition.